johnsch2015/ELK-build-deployed/README.md

 - My personal IP

 Machines within the network can only be accessed by other machines on the network
-- Which machine did you allow to access your ELK VM?
-What was its IP address?
-Jump Box provisioner VM only has access to ELK VM with local ip via docker attach.
+- Jump Box provisioner VM only has access to ELK VM with local ip via docker attach.

 A summary of the access policies in place can be found in the table below.